kura/kura.gg/content/debian-wheezy-mailserver-with-mysql-clamav-domainkeys-dkim-spf-imap-search.rst

 DNS
 ===

-All that needs to be done now is to create two DNS records.
+All that needs to be done now is to create two three records.

 .. code::

-    _domainkey.example.com.
+    example.com.
+IN TXT "v=spf1 a mx -all" _domainkey.example.com.
 IN TXT "o=-;""
     mail._domainkey.example.com.
 IN TXT "k=rsa; p=MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQDGTLLBUsIH..."

 The contents of the latter record are the public key from `/etc/dkimproxy/public.key`.